There are lots of interesting and different things you can do while camping with us on this amazing property:

 On one occasion, an avid birder has spotted 98 birds from 27 different species in just three hours, on another occasion 209 individual birds from 41 species were observed in 10 hours.

-Please email us your reports of birds or animals seen and pictures of any wildlife you encounter 🙂
+Please email us your reports of birds or animals seen and pictures of any wildlife you encounter 🙂 - Citizen science (find, identify and record interesting animals and / or plants)

 For example you can join a national research effort to find and record orchids.